shahrukhmlk/fullstack/README.md

 1. Copy all the files from `secrets` folder to the root directory and edit accordingly.
 This is required for docker compose to read the secrets.

+1. TEMP Fix directus permissions: Grant all users all permissions to `data` folder.

 1. Install [Docker Desktop](https://docs.docker.com/get-docker).

 Docker Desktop includes Docker Compose as part of the installation.